VisaScreen®: Visa Credentials Assessment

 The minimum required score varies depending on the profession of the applicant.
 Please refer to the table below to see the score for your profession

-In some circumstances, a VisaScreen® applicant may be exempt from taking an English language proficiency examination.
-To be exempt from having to take an English language proficiency examination based on the completion of an English-based professional education, an applicant must meet the following two criteria:
+A VisaScreen® applicant may be exempt from taking an English language proficiency examination if they have completed an English-based professional education.
+To be exempted, an applicant must meet both of the following two criteria:

 • Entry-level professional education must have occurred in the United Kingdom, Australia, Canada (except Quebec), New Zealand, Ireland or the United States; AND